vaib-dev/Courses/4-software-engineering/5-software-design.md

 3. Diagrams

 ### 1. Things
 Things are the most important building blocks of UML.
-Things can be −
+Things can be:

 1. Structural
 2. Behavioral